 Now Reading: “I Want to be a…” Their Dreams, Your Dreams and You.

 When next you meet a child, try asking him what he wants to be in future and you may be surprised at the things you will hear.
 Perhaps, what should be of more importance to us is the passion children attach to their dream careers.

 Recently, I visited two kids close to where I live.
-They were both in nursery school, girls and aged 7 and 10 respectively.
+They were both in nursery school; girls aged 7 and 10 respectively.
 Like most kids, I suppose, they were very inquisitive, but after one round of questions, they settled for their homework.
 I watched on, making sure that there were no mistakes in their work.
 I loved the silence at least; hummingbirds were chirping as they struggled for nectar on the nearby hibiscus.

 In about half an hour, the eldest was through.
 As she closed her book, something caught my eyes, so I took the book from her and opened it.
 At the three last pages were drawings.
 I regarded it and smiled.
 She covered her face with both hands, maybe in shame.

 “Who drew these?”
 I asked.
 She did not answer.

 “That is how she draws in all her books.” the younger one said, thinking that I am angry with her sister and probably expecting me to scold that one.

 “You can draw well; do you want to be an artist?”
 I asked.